lwambisrat/N-Puzzle-Game/README.md

 # N-Puzzle Game Solver

-This project features a clean, Python-based A* search engine designed specifically for the N-Puzzle.
-Simply input any custom board layout via the console.
-The program immediately performs a crucial solvability check and, if the puzzle is valid, it runs an informed search using the powerful Manhattan distance heuristic to deliver the guaranteed optimal solution path.
+This project is a smart A* search engine, built simply in Python, that cracks the N-Puzzle.
+It works by letting you type in your scrambled board configuration, after which the program instantly runs a solvability check to save you time on impossible layouts.
+If the puzzle is valid, it uses the efficient Manhattan distance heuristic to guarantee the absolute shortest path to the solution.